taskcluster/generic-worker/README.md

 sufficiently locked-down.
-Host environments for long-lived workers that are to run untrusted tasks should be secured carefully, to prevent that tasks may interfere with system state or persist changes across task runs that may affect the reproducibility of a task, or worse, introduce a security issue.
+Host environments for long-lived workers that are to run untrusted tasks should be secured carefully, to prevent that tasks may interfere with system state or persist changes across task runs that may affect the reproducibility of a task, or worse, introduce a security vulnerability.

 ### Linux